Nola Hatterman (1899-1984)

 Nola Hatterman was born in Amsterdam in 1899.
 From a young age, she experienced discrimination against the residents of the colonies in her surroundings, which led her to develop a 'strong sense of justice' throughout her life.
 After studying theater, she pursued drawing and sculpture lessons and participated in exhibitions, such as those organized by De Onafhankelijken.
 Starting in 1925, Hatterman focused entirely on her career as an artist, and from 1929, she developed her style towards the New Objectivity movement.
 In 1930, she painted Op het terras (On the Terrace), a work that you may be familiar with from the permanent collection of the Stedelijk Museum, featuring the trumpeter and actor Lou Drenthe enjoying a beer.

 Drenthe and Arie Jansma introduced Hatterman to Anton de Kom and the activist Surinamese intellectual community.
 In the 1930s, her sympathy and compassion for Afro-Surinamese people grew, and she began to counter the imposed European (white) beauty ideals and the rising fascism.
-Nola Hatterman is known for her portraits.
-In response to the question why she always portrays black people, Hatterman famously replied, "To me, it's a rather strange question; no one would ask a painter why he chooses white models."
-Hatterman aimed to depict "black individuals in all their shades, integrated into modern society," rather than as caricatures, as was common at the time.
+Nola Hatterman is mainly known for her portraits.
+Hatterman aimed to depict 'black individuals in all their shades, integrated into modern society,' rather than as caricatures, as was common at the time.
+Her artworks are a critique of Dutch politics and the history of slavery.

 In 1953, Hatterman decided to move to Suriname and quickly became the director of the School for Visual Arts in Paramaribo.
 In this role, she had a significant influence on contemporary generations of Surinamese artists and taught individuals such as Armand Baag, Ruben Karsters, and Soeki Irodikromo.
 Hatterman tragically passed away in a car accident in 1984 but remained an active visual artist until her death.

-Her works have recently been acquired by the Rijksmuseum Amsterdam, are in the collection of the Tropenmuseum and are included in the permanent exhibition of the Stedelijk Museum Amsterdam, among others.
+Her works have recently been acquired by several museums, including the Kunstmuseum Den Haag.
+Her artworks are part of the collection of the Tropenmuseum (World Museum), Suriname Museum Paramaribo, Centraal Museum Utrecht, the Rijksmuseum, and are on display in the permanent exhibition of the Stedelijk Museum Amsterdam.

-The works listed below for sale are all from the estate of Nola Hatterman and the former Baag collection.
-Some of these are featured in the aforementioned book.
-For more information about Hatterman, please visit the website
+The artworks listed below are from the estate of Nola Hatterman.
+Some of these pieces are showcased in the aforementioned book by Ellen de Vries.
+For further information about Hatterman, please visit the website www.nolahatterman.com